Star Wars Jedi Fallen Order Gameplay Demo Impressions

 Enter Saw Gerrera

 It is during this sequence that Cal runs into Saw Gerrera.
-This was definitely a fan boy moment for me.
+This was definitely a fanboy moment for me.
 My favorite thing about the new Star Wars canon is how the story connects via different mediums.
 Saw Gerrera has been a useful tool in tying different eras together.
-The first meeting is short lived as the AT-AT is attacked by a kamikaze attack from an Imperial fighter ship.
-After escaping from the wreckage Cal meets up with his friends Cere and Greez, a four-armed alien who was bursting with personality.
+The first meeting is short lived as the AT-AT is attacked by an Imperial fighter ship.
+After escaping from the wreckage Cal meets up with his friends Cere, a rebellion fighter and Greez, a four-armed alien who was bursting with personality.

 After the discussion Cal enters his ship and brings up a holo-map which seems to be a gameplay element in which you can choose different planets to visit.
 Soon after another gameplay element was introduced.
 During a conversation with Cere, Cal has the choice of two different responses.
 Yes, there is a dialog tree.
 This is one feature that definitely can’t be confused with something seen in an Uncharted game.